lisekarimi/snapr/docs/technical/deployment.md

 ### 📝 Configuration

 - ✅ GitHub secrets are configured in your repository.

     Refer to the [CI/CD page](cicd.md) for more details on prerequisites and setup.

 - The **version** is set in `pyproject.toml` and committed to GitHub.
 - `ENV=PROD` is set in the `src/config/constants` file and committed.
+- `CHANGELOG.md` is up to date and copied to the docs folder

 ### 🧱 Infrastructure